Search

 medium

 This problem combines hashmap storage with binary search on timestamps to find the latest non-overlapping job.
-It practices the same pattern of maintaining sorted timestamp data and using binary search to query based on time constraints, similar to the time-based key-value store.
+It demonstrates a similar pattern of maintaining time-indexed data and using binary search to query based on time constraints, making it excellent practice for the time-based lookup pattern.

 Test Your Understanding